tetzank/homepage/content/posts/return-oriented-programming.md

 Commands in `r2` are categorized and structured in a command tree.
 Short sequences of characters are used to navigate the tree, each character representing an option we picked.
-For example, to get more detailed informations about the executable like the list of symbols, we use the command `is`, extending the command for general information `i`.
+For example, to get more detailed information about the executable like the list of symbols, we use the command `is`, extending the command for general information `i`.
 You can get a list of available options by adding a question mark at the end, e.g., `i?` or just `?` to get the top-level commands and other helpful explanations.

 The list of symbols might be quite long.
-We can filter the output of a command with the tilde `~` operator which is a builtin `grep`.
+We can filter the output of a command with the tilde `~` operator which works like a built-in `grep`.
 Filtering for symbols belonging to functions:

 {{% term "ret2win-funcs" %}}